Araquem de Melo

 Araquem José de Melo (7 July 1944 – 2001), commonly known as Araquem de Melo, was a Brazilian footballer who played for clubs in Uruguay, Argentina and Greece.

 Career

 Born in Rio de Janeiro, Araquem de Melo began playing football for the youth sides of local side Club de Regatas Vasco da Gama.
 He played for Danubio F.C. and was the Uruguayan league's top goal-scorer during the 1966 season.
 He played for Argentine side Club Atlético Huracán from 1968 to 1972.

-In 1972, he joined Panathinaikos F.C. as the first Brazilian footballer who ever played for the club.
-He remains the leading goal-scorer among Brazilians for Panathinaikos.
+In 1972, he joined Panathinaikos as the first Brazilian footballer to play for the club.
+He remains the leading goalscorer among Brazilians for Panathinaikos.
 Araquem de Melo scored 19 goals in 37 games with Panathinaikos, along with Juan Ramón Verón and Antonis Antoniadis making a great attacking line.
 In 1974, he played for Atromitos.
 In 1976, he played in the National Soccer League with Toronto Panhellenic where he assisted in securing the NSL Championship against Toronto First Portuguese.